AlexIII/rings-of-saturn/readme.md

 ## Disclaimer

-I acquired all this information while researching online and experimenting.
+I acquired this information while researching online and experimenting.
 The results described here are not new.
-Here I've tried to document everything I've found purely for tinkering and historical reasons.
+I've tried to document everything I found purely for tinkering and historical reasons.

 Here I assume that you're already familiar with the hot swap trick and can perform it.
-I won't go into its details as it's extensively documented in many other sources.
+I won't go into its details as it's extensively covered in many other sources.
 [Here's one as an example.](https://www.racketboy.com/retro/sega-saturn-model-2-swap-trick)

 ## What is the Rings of Saturn